FUN FACTS

 Common phrases will remain a useful tool for communicating ideas and expressing meaning in everyday speech.
 When used correctly, they can add meaning and expression to your language and help you connect with your audience.

 Now that we have shed light on common phrases and idioms, we have laid the groundwork for you.
 The ball is in your court.
-Be bold and use the fun phrases within our language.
+Be bold and use these fun phrases within our language.

 Article by Stelly